Animal stories for children – our recommendations

 Sasha and the Wolf by Ann Jungman

-This charming pair of Russian folk tales follow Sasha, a young boy who bonds with a wolf cub when both of them lose their way in the wintry landscape.
-But the villagers think he is stupid to trust a wolf.
+This charming pair of Russian folk tales follows Sasha, a young boy who bonds with a wolf cub when both of them lose their way in the wintry landscape.
+But the villagers think he is unwise to trust a wolf.
 Can Sasha convince them that Ferdy is not a danger?
 Easy to read and with lots of characterful dialogue, these stories are perfect to read at the end of the day with lower KS2 classes.

 The Burpee Bears by Joe Wicks

 This light-hearted hardback follows a family of bears and how they start and end each day with healthy exercises.
 Featuring stretches, warm-ups, cooldowns, and energetic exercises – with a sprinkle of onomatopoeia and powerful verbs – this book will appeal to children in KS1.
-Schools that run KS2 sport leadership awards and mixed age group paired reading may find The Burpee Bears useful as a fun source of material and ideas.
+Schools that run KS2 sport leadership awards and mixed-age group paired reading may find The Burpee Bears useful as a fun source of material and ideas.

 Me and My Cat? by Satoshi Kitamura

 When a strange woman appears in Nicholas’ bedroom and says and does strange things, Nicholas doesn’t know what to make of it.
 But, there’s a twist, and all is not as it would first appear.
-This is a brilliant picture book to read and share with EYFS classes, and to use as a text to explore character viewpoints with older primary aged children.
+This is a brilliant picture book to read and share with EYFS classes, and to use as a text to explore character viewpoints with older primary-aged children.

 Cyril and Pat by Emily Gravett